 What do you do when you hit a brick wall and can’t get around something?
 In her book Mindset, The New Psychology of Success, Carol Dweck was curious.
 How do people deal with failure?
 What happens when you hit a brick wall?
-She studied and gave some young students tough puzzles to solve, then sat back and watched?
+She studied, gave some young students challenging puzzles, then sat back and watched.
 So the study in her book, “Mindset,” will completely change your life.

 Have you been thinking about reading Mindset by Dr. Carol Dweck?
 Want to know a little more before buying a copy for yourself?
 Check out my review.
 I’m going to talk to you about mindset by Dr. Carol Dweck.
 You’ve probably heard about the concept of the growth mindset versus the fixed mindset.
 It’s been talked about in thousands of publications and hundreds of books.
 Mindset book is the source, and I consider it a must-read for all traders.
 The concepts of the book are pure gold.

 The mindset book is a viral topic in the personal development world.
 However, I was drawn to this book because of the sublime that changes how you think it could help you fulfill your potential.
 I am all about helping people to fulfill their potential.
 So I want to understand that covers work better at the beginning.
 Carol Dweck has presented some interesting and informative ideas that this book is worth reading.

 Carol Dweck is quoted in so many different books.
 She’s a Ph.D. and one of the leading researchers in the field of motivation.
 Also, She’s a professor of psychology at Stanford University.
 There are so many media and tv channels that often talk about her.
 She’s lectured worldwide and written for The New York Times, The New Yorker, Time magazine, The Washington Post, and The Boston Globe, among many others.

 Mindset Book Summary